-Asbestos: The analysts' guide for sampling, analysis and clearance procedures - HSG248 (First edition, published 2006)
+Asbestos: The analysts' guide for sampling, analysis and clearance procedures - HSG248 (first ed) 2006

 Topics covered in this guidance include quality assurance; training for analysts; bulk sampling and analysis; air sampling and analysis; enclosures; site certification for reoccupation; supervisory work; personal protective equipment; and decontamination procedures.